mbrandonw/mbrandonw.github.io/_drafts/algbera-of-predicates-and-sorting-functions.md

 Array(0...10).filter(isEven) // => [0, 2, 4, 6, 8, 10]
 ```

 However, we saw that `Bool` is a monoid with `&&` as its operation and `true` as its identity.
 This means that `FunctionM<A, Bool>` is also a monoid.
-We can use Swift’s [generic typealiases](https://github.com/apple/swift-evolution/blob/master/proposals/0048-generic-typealias.md) to define quite simply:
+We can use Swift’s [generic typealiases](https://github.com/apple/swift-evolution/blob/master/proposals/0048-generic-typealias.md) to give a name to this:

 ```swift
 typealias Predicate<A> = FunctionM<A, Bool>